Crowd

 A crowd leaves the Vienna station on the Washington Metro in 2006.

 A crowd is a group of people that have gathered for a common purpose or intent.
 Examples are a demonstration, a sports event, or a looting (classified in sociology as an acting crowd).
 A crowd may also simply be made up of many people going about their business in a busy area.

 The term "the crowd" may sometimes refer to the lower orders of people in general.

 Terminology

 The term "crowd" is sometimes defined in contrast to other group nouns for collections of humans or animals, such as aggregation, audience, group, mass, mob, populous, public, rabble and throng.
 Opinion researcher Vincent Price compares masses and crowds, saying that "Crowds are defined by their shared emotional experiences, but masses are defined by their interpersonal isolation."

 In human sociology, the term "mobbed" simply means "extremely crowded", as in a busy mall or shop.
 "Mobbing", carries a more negative connotation associated with bullying.
-In animal behaviour, mobbing is a technique where many individuals of one species "gang up" on a larger individual of another species to drive them away.
+In animal behaviour, mobbing is an anti-predatory technique where "prey surround the predator or intruder" and engage in harassment.
 Mobbing behaviour is often seen in birds.